Find a Player

 In exceptional circumstances a player can apply to have his/her rating adjusted outside the quarterly ratings run periods.
 The minimum requirement is 6 wins for juniors (3 for adults) achieved against higher rated players, recorded in competitions graded 1 - 5, with at least a 60% win/loss percentage, at that higher level,.
 (In this context a retirement does not count as a win and losses in any grade of competition count).
 Manual rating adjustments are not part of the routine automated ratings run process and must be applied for.
 The cut off for applications is one week before the next ratings run is due to go live.
 Example: Your rating (as a junior player) is 5.2; in order to be considered for a manual rating increase outside the quarterly ratings run periods you need 6 x 5.1 wins, recorded in competitions grade 1-5 in the correct ratings run period, and no more than 4 losses at 5.1 level and lower recorded in any grade of competition.
 The requirements for a manual rating adjustment are deliberately more stringent to ensure that players only accelerate up the levels if they are not losing many matches at the next level and they are also competing in competitions in which qualifying losses can be acquired.

-A mid-season ratings run provides players who progress quickly, in a short space of time, with the opportunity to increase in rating without having to wait until the end of the competition season.
+A mid-season ratings run provides players who progress quickly with the opportunity to increase their ratings without having to wait until the end of the competition season.
 Results from the mid-season run are included again in the end of season run, taking into account players' mid season adjustments.
 The calculations looks at players' ratings as they stand when the run actually takes place.